grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 1. Convert the Cortex configuration in your `values.yaml` file.

    a.
-Extract the Cortex configuration and write the output to the `cortex.yaml` file:
+Extract the Cortex configuration and write the output to the `cortex.yaml` file.

    ```bash
    yq -Y '.config' <VALUES YAML FILE> > cortex.yaml
    ```

    b.
-Use `mimirtool` to update the configuration:
+Use `mimirtool` to update the configuration.

    ```bash
    mimirtool config convert cortex.yaml